Loundsley Green Community Trust was formed in 2010 with the following initial projects:

 June 2011: Community Centre Opened

 Loundsley Green Community Trust and the Church of England completed discussions regarding a 35 year “peppercorn” lease on the former Church of the Ascension building on Cuttholme Road.

-This building is now a new community centre from 1st June 2011, open to all.
+This building has been open to all as a new community centre from 1st June 2011.
 We hope that it will gradually become a “hub” for the community; a space where local people can meet and do things together.
-The rooms within the centre will be available for rental for community clubs and activities and the Community Trust will be actively working to get new activities started.
+The rooms within the centre are available for rental for community clubs and activities and the Community Trust will be actively encouraging local people & organisations to get new activities started.
 Organisations currently operating in the centre will now be able to continue & grow without worrying about their future.